WordPress Plugins

 One page.
 Every AI bot.
 Every switch in one place.

 Every AI bot hitting your site, listed by name inside wp-admin.
 One dropdown per bot: allow, block, log-only.
 Blocking consequence explained right next to the toggle so you know what you’re giving up before you flip it.
 GPTBot and ChatGPT-User are separate rows, so you can block training without blocking retrieval — without writing a WAF rule, without hunting through Cloudflare menus.
-55 AI bots across 6 categories at launch.
+69 AI bots across 6 categories.
 Catalog refreshes automatically on every plugin update.

 Live AI bot dashboard

 Per-bot hit counts, bandwidth used, and the last time each bot touched your site.
-Hero metric for the last 24 hours plus a sortable per-row drill-down with top URLs, recent activity, and what blocking the bot would cost you.
+A 4-card hero shows Total Hits, Blocked, Allowed, and Distinct Bots for the last 24 hours side by side, plus a sortable per-row drill-down with top URLs, recent activity, and what blocking the bot would cost you.

 One-click per-bot policy + panic button